modelsconf2018/modelsconf2018.github.io/registration/index.md

 <br/>
 <br/>

 Prices do **NOT** include 25% VAT.
 VAT is added before checkout for everyone. ~~EU delegates (and not charged for extra-EU delegates)~~.
-You should be able to effectively not pay VAT, if the bill is paid by a registered VAT organization.
+You should be able to effectively not pay VAT, if the bill is paid by a registered VAT organization (only EU countries).
 Your accountant will know what to do (enter your VAT number during registration).

 ## Registrant Types